yomidevs/yomitan/docs/audio.md

 #### Other languages

-The default audio sources for other languages are from Wikimedia Commons:
+The default audio sources for other languages are:

+- LanguagePod101
-- Lingua Libre
+- (Commons) Lingua Libre
-- Wiktionary
+- (Commons) Wiktionary

-While Commons has audio for many languages, some of them have limited coverage, and you may want to add additional sources, as described below.
+Depending on language, you may want to increase coverage by adding additional sources, as described below.

 ## Configuration